 First things first.
 This is a Radarange microwave oven from 1967.
-I happened to see one of these in person recently, in an older house and while it may no longer be safe to operate one of these behemoths, I have to tell you it looks very cool.
+I personally believe it’s one of the most beautiful pieces of industrial design in the 20th century.
+While it may no longer be safe to operate one of these behemoths, I have to tell you it looks very cool.
 I wouldn’t mind having something that looked like that in my kitchen today.

 Now, on to your regularly scheduled tutorial.